ugoogalizer/osm/README.md

 scl enable devtoolset-7 bash

 # Carto can be installed via NodeJS so we will install NodeJS too
-sudo yum install nodejs
+sudo yum install nodejs # MIGHT BE OPTIONAL IN PROD npm -v # MIGHT BE OPTIONAL IN PROD
-npm -v

 # Git Version Control is required to clone relevant dependency source code repositories
 sudo yum install git